zulip/zulip/docs/contributing/reporting-bugs.md

 ## Managing bug reports

-This section describes our bug management process.
-All community members are encouraged to help make sure things run smoothly, whether or not they originally reported the bug.
+This section describes our process for managing bugs.
+All community members are encouraged to help make sure this process runs smoothly, whether or not they originally reported the bug.

 Whenever a bug is tracked in GitHub and also discussed in the development community, be sure to cross-link between the issue and the conversation.
 [Link